Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

       2- Initial inspection reveals types of variables (numerical, categorical, datetime).

-  * **User Story** - As a data practitioner, I want to explore missing values and data types, so that I can determine appropriate cleaning strategies.
+  * **User Story** - As a data practitioner, I want to explore missing values and data types, so that I can determine appropriate cleaning strategies. **Business Requirement 2**

     * Acceptance Criteria: